 There are many paths to sustainability

 Bosch is dedicated to making mobility as resource efficient as possible.
 Electric vehicles with batteries or fuel cells are suitable for this because they enable climate-neutral transportation — provided that the charging current or hydrogen used comes from renewable sources.
 “Electric mobility is up and coming — and that’s a good thing.
-This year alone, Bosch is investing 500 million euros in this area,” says Dr. Stefan Hartung, member of the board of management of Robert Bosch GmbH and chairman of the Mobility Solutions business sector.
+This year alone, Bosch is investing 500 million euros in this area,” says Dr. Stefan Hartung, chairman of the Bosch board of management.
 Nevertheless, Bosch is taking a multi-pronged approach to pursuing its vision of CO2-neutral and virtually emission-free traffic: On the one hand, Bosch wants to become one of the leading suppliers of battery and fuel cell-powered powertrain systems.
 “At the same time, we are also constantly refining the internal-combustion engine because it is still in demand,” says Hartung.

 Renewable synthetic fuels turn the internal-combustion engine into a climate-neutral technology